bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 [[4](https://stackoverflow.com/questions/4783810/install-tkinter-for-python)] [https://stackoverflow.com/questions/4783810/install-tkinter-for-python](https://stackoverflow.com/questions/4783810/install-tkinter-for-python)
 [[5](https://matplotlib.org/users/installing.html)] [https://matplotlib.org/users/installing.html](https://matplotlib.org/users/installing.html)

-## How to Use this Artifact: Getting Started / Basic Evaluation
+## How to Use this Artifact - Getting Started - Basic Evaluation

 This artifact serves as a demonstration of repeatability for claims, tables, and figures provided in the RTSS 2018 publication _An Efficient Knapsack-Based Approach for Calculating the Worst-Case Demand of AVR Tasks_ by Bijinemula et al. (Accepted).

-### Evaluation Elements: Claims, Figures, and Tables
+### Evaluation Elements

 Important claims, figures, and tables in the paper which can be reproduced and validated with this artifact include: